Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge the support of the Hessian Ministry of Higher Education, Research, Science and the Arts within the Framework of the ``Programm zum Aufbau eines akademischen Mittelbaus an hessischen Hochschulen" and funding from EUt+/h-da (\url{https://h-da.de/hochschule/eut}).
+We would like to acknowledge the support of the Hessian Ministry of Higher Education, Research, Science and the Arts within the Framework of the ``Programm zum Aufbau eines akademischen Mittelbaus an hessischen Hochschulen", by the German Science Fonds DFG under grant INST 168/4-1 and funding from EUt+/h-da (\url{https://h-da.de/hochschule/eut}).